AmirSolt/Unity-Polytube/README.md

 Since the recorder, `polytube.exe` runs in a different process it will keep recording even if your game crashes.
 Once the game window is closed for any reason it will stop recording and close all services.

+### Wipes out previous recordings

+Currently, the recorder wipes out any previous recordings, so you don't have to worry about storage space.

 ---